 |≥1 000||542||121||455||112||3 223||20 665||15.6%|

 |10 - 100||246||36||234||36||3 166||15 024||21.1%|

 * all comprehensive compliance checks performed, note it includes multiple evaluations on same dossiers over years

 ** dossiers registered by 31.12.2018, excluding intermediates and NONS

 Follow-up to dossier evaluation

-** No (or inadequate) information was provided by the deadline.
-ECHA invited Member State competent authorities to consider enforcement actions towards the registrant.
-The requested information has not been provided yet.
+2 No (or inadequate) information was provided by the deadline.
+ECHA invited Member State competent authorities to consider enforcement actions against the registrant.
+The requested information has not yet been provided.